 Considering settling down in the Golden State?
 You’re not alone.
 California is one of the most coveted states to retire in—one that many active adults put on their shortlist of dream retirement locations.

 The state boasts idyllic weather, a booming economy, and beautiful scenery, but it’s not without its disadvantages.
-To help make the all-important decision of where to retire a bit more clear (and perhaps whittle down that list), here’s our comprehensive guide to retiring in California.
+To help make the all-important decision of where to retire a bit easier (and perhaps whittle down that list), here’s our comprehensive guide to retiring in California.

 Retiring in California Pros and Cons